George II of Hesse-Darmstadt

-George II of Hesse-Darmstadt, Georg II von Hessen-Darmstadt (17 March 1605, in Darmstadt – 11 June 1661) was the Landgrave of Hesse-Darmstadt from 1626 to 1661.
+George II of Hesse-Darmstadt, Georg II von Hessen-Darmstadt (17 March 1605 – 11 June 1661) was the Landgrave of Hesse-Darmstadt from 1626 to 1661.

 Early life and ancestry

 Born into the House of Hesse, George was the eldest son of Ludwig V and his wife, Magdalene of Brandenburg.

 Biography

 On 1 April 1627 in Torgau, he married Sophia Eleonore of Saxony.
 Together, they had 15 children, three sons and twelve daughters.

-From 1645 to 1648 he led the so-called Hessenkrieg against the Landgravine Amalie Elizabeth of Hesse-Kassel over the inheritance of the extinct line of Hesse-Marburg.
+From 1645 to 1648 he led the Hessenkrieg against the Landgravine Amalie Elizabeth of Hesse-Kassel over the inheritance of the extinct line of Hesse-Marburg.
 This conflict resulted in the loss of Hesse-Marburg to Hesse-Kassel.